 - difficulty breathing

 Most of these reactions happen soon after the drug or item is used.
 Serious reactions can be deadly, but most are treatable with other drugs and rest.
-Women having a bad reaction need immediate medical help.
-Although they may need a longer hospital stay and may not be able to benefit from certain drugs during their surgery, most women do not have lasting problems from bad reactions to medication, latex, or anesthesia.
+Women experiencing a bad reaction need immediate medical help.
+Although they may need a longer hospital stay and may not be able to benefit from certain drugs during their surgery, most women don’t have lasting problems from bad reactions to medication, latex, or anesthesia.

-Many women experiencing cesarean section deliveries struggle with emotional issues after the baby is born.
+Many women experiencing cesarean delivery deliveries struggle with emotional issues after the baby is born.
 Some women express dissatisfaction with the delivery experience or process and mourn the loss of the opportunity to deliver vaginally.
-Other women initially experience difficulty bonding with the baby.
-Many women overcome these emotional difficulties by spending time in direct skin contact with the baby, joining a postnatal C-section support group, or discussing their concerns in talk therapy (APA, 2007).
+Other women may initially experience difficulty bonding with the baby.
+Many women overcome these emotional difficulties by spending time in direct skin contact with the baby, joining a postnatal cesarean delivery support group, or discussing their concerns in therapy.

-Some C-section complications—like a hysterectomy—make it impossible for a woman to have another baby.
+Some cesarean delivery complications — like a hysterectomy — make it impossible for a woman to have another baby.
 However, even if the surgery goes well and the mother heals, she may have difficulties with pregnancy in the future.
-This can happen because of scar tissue at the site of the C-section.
-In some cases, C-section scarring can connect the uterus to the bladder (Harms, 2012).
-When they are connected, future C-sections are more likely to damage the bladder.
-Future pregnancies may also implant in dangerous areas, like the C-section scar.
+This can happen because of scar tissue at the site of the cesarean delivery.
+In some cases, cesarean delivery scarring can connect the uterus to the bladder.
+When they are connected, future cesarean deliveries are more likely to damage the bladder.
+Future pregnancies may also implant in dangerous areas, like the cesarean delivery scar.

 The surgery may also leave the wall of the uterus weak, making a future vaginal birth difficult or even dangerous.
-Many women can have a successful vaginal birth after a prior cesarean delivery.
-In some cases, however, the uterus will tear open at the site of the old cut.
-If this happens, another C-section is needed to protect the mother and the baby.
+Though many women can have a successful vaginal birth after a prior cesarean delivery, in some cases the uterus will tear open at the site of the old cut.
+If this happens, another cesarean delivery is needed to protect the mother and the baby.

-Although very rare, some women die from complications with a C-section delivery.
-Death is almost always caused from one or more of the complications listed above, like uncontrolled infection or a blood clot in the lung.
-Death may result from too much blood loss or untreated C-section complications.
-Although many of the complications above can happen after vaginal births as well, the maternal death rate after C-sections is three to four times higher (Deneux-Tharaux, Carmona, Bouvier-Colle, & Breart, 2006; Liu, et al., 2007).
-Even though this difference seems very large, maternal death after C-sections is still very rare.
+Although very rare, some women die from complications with a cesarean delivery.
+Death is almost always caused by one or more of the complications listed above, like uncontrolled infection, a blood clot in the lung, or too much blood loss.
+Although many of the complications above can happen after vaginal births as well, the

-Women are not the only ones who can have complications from a C-section delivery.
+Women aren’t the only ones who can have complications from a cesarean delivery.
 Sometimes, the baby may also have problems.
-The following complications may affect the baby (APA, 2007):
+The following complications may affect the baby: